hoangsonww/The-MovieVerse-Database/project-config/.netlify/README.md

 ## Summary

-The `.netlify` directory plays a crucial role in customizing how your site is built and served on Netlify.
+The `.netlify` directory plays a crucial role in customizing how this (The MovieVerse) site is built and served on Netlify.
 The `_redirects` file provides powerful redirect capabilities, while the `netlify.toml` file offers comprehensive configuration options for building and deploying your site.
 Ensure that these files are correctly configured to take full advantage of Netlify's features for your project.

 ---

-This README provides an overview of the purpose and content of each file in the `.netlify` directory, which should help anyone understand and manage the Netlify configuration for the project.